travetto/travetto/module/swagger/README.md

     basePath: <basePath, defaults to '/'>
     host?: <host name>
     swagger: <swagger version, only 2.0 is supported>
+  client:
+    codeGenImage: swaggerapi/swagger-codegen-cli
+    output?: Codegen ouptut directory
+    format?: Codegen language format
+    formatOptions?: Options to pass to the codegen tool
 ```

 ## Client Generation
-In addition to the [`swagger`]() JSON file generation, the module also supports generating a client output as the schema changes.
+In addition to the [`swagger`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swaggerObject) JSON file generation, the module also supports generating a client output as the schema changes.